agent5566/oracle/src/longops$type.typ

     MEMBER PROCEDURE tick(p_step NUMBER)
 )
 /
-CREATE OR REPLACE TYPE BODY ASUSETYPES.longops$type IS
+CREATE OR REPLACE TYPE BODY longops$type IS

     MEMBER PROCEDURE assert(condition_in       IN BOOLEAN,
                      message_in         IN VARCHAR2,